Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 where $K_\nu$ is the modified Bessel function of the second kind (see the beginning of Section \ref{sec:levy-exc}). \begin{thm} Let $\kappa\in (8/3,8)\setminus \{4\}$, $A=\{i\}$, $\sigmab\in\frk S_\kappa^A$, $\Lambda\geq 0$, and $\ell>0$, and set $\alpha=\alpha^\kappa_{\sigma_i}$.
 Then $W^{-,\kappa}_{\Lambda,\ell},W^{{\sigmab},\kappa}_{\Lambda,\ell}<\infty$ and

-\end{thm} We remark that the formulas in Theorem \ref{thm:singlepoint-finite} are an almost immediate consequence of \cite{ars-fzz} in the case $\kappa\in(8/3,4)$, while they follow by combining \cite{ars-fzz} with an explicit computation for Lévy excursions in the case $\kappa\in(4,8)$.
+\end{thm} We remark that the formulas in Theorem \ref{thm:singlepoint-finite} are an almost immediate consequence of \cite{ars-fzz} in the case $\kappa\in(8/3,4)$ (indeed, we will relate the weights appearing in the theorem to the partition functions in the cited paper), while they follow by combining the cited paper with an explicit computation for Lévy excursions in the case $\kappa\in(4,8)$.

 Note that the formulas in Theorem \ref{thm:singlepoint-finite} take the same form for $\kappa\in(8/3,4)$ and $\kappa\in(4,8)$ (the exponent $(\kappa/8)\vee(1/2)$ may appear at first to take a different form, but for both parameter ranges it represents how areas scale with boundary lengths).
 It is interesting that the formulas take the same form since the proofs are quite different for the two parameter ranges.
 The fact that the formulas in the two parameter ranges coincide supports the statement that the generalized disk should be viewed as the natural extension of the regular disk for $\kappa\in(4,8)$.